American Truck Simulator

 American Truck Simulator is a truck simulator game developed and published by SCS Software.
-It was announced as being in development in September 2013 and unveiled at the E3 2015.
-It was released on 2 February 2016 for Microsoft Windows, Linux, and macOS.
-The game is the parallel sequel to Euro Truck Simulator 2, the spiritual successor of 18 Wheels of Steel, and the third installment in the Truck Simulator series.
-Set in a condensed depiction of United States, the player can drive one of a choice of American-style conventional trucks, visiting various locations across the U.S., picking up a variety of cargos, and delivering them to their destinations.
+It was first announced as being in development in September 2013 and unveiled at the E3 2015.
+It was released on February 2, 2016 for Microsoft Windows, Linux, and macOS.
+The game is the parallel to Euro Truck Simulator 2, the spiritual successor of 18 Wheels of Steel, and the fifth installment in the Truck Simulator series.
+The game is set in a condensed depiction of the United States, featuring American conventional semi-trucks and various locations across the U.S., where players pick up a variety of cargos and deliver them to their destinations.

 Since its release, the game has sold over 2 million copies on Steam.

 Gameplay

 American Truck Simulator is a truck driving simulator with business management elements.
 A beginning player will be directed to found a truck driving business and select a home city from which to operate that business.
 Upon selection of the home city, the player will own the pre-placed truck garage located in that city, which will operate as the player's home base.

-During gameplay, the player will select from a menu of currently available goods delivery routes to drive one of several models of trailer-hooked truck and deliver the selected load to a designated location within a fixed amount of time.
+During gameplay, the player will select from a menu of currently available goods delivery routes to drive one of several models of class 7 and 8 and deliver the selected load to a designated location within a fixed amount of time.
 By making such deliveries, the player earns money for the player's company and experience points for the player themself.
 By delivering the selected cargo to its designation within the allotted time and with the least damage to the goods, the player will maximize the amount of money and experience points earned.
 Late deliveries or deliveries with damage will result in the player earning reduced cash and experience points.
 The amount of money and experience points earned are commensurate to the length of the delivery in distance traveled and type of goods being transported.

 A beginning player will own a garage, but no trucks or trailers.
 The player will begin by completing "quick jobs," which are goods deliveries that utilize an in-game company's trucks and trailers.
-Once the player has earned enough money, the player may then begin purchasing one or more trucks, but the player may continue making "quick job" deliveries if desired.
-After purchasing a truck, the player may elect to use the purchased truck for deliveries, or go back to performing quick job deliveries.
+Once the player has earned enough money, they may then begin purchasing one or more trucks, but they may continue making "quick job" deliveries if desired.
+After purchasing a truck, the player may elect to use the purchased truck for deliveries or go back to performing quick job deliveries.